shinchann221/MongoDB-Deployment/README.md

 # MongoDB DevOps
  Bash Scripts and YAML files for running Mongodb on k8s GCP

-# MongoDB Deployment Demo for Kubernetes on GKE
+# MongoDB Deployment for Kubernetes on GKE

 ## 1 How To Run